ibm-cloud-docs/Cloudant/guides/mvcc.md

 ```
 {: codeblock}

-See the following example response that shows conflicting revisions affecting documents:
+See the following example response that shows conflicting revisions that affect documents:

 ```json
 {